 Heater (furnace) | Gas | Gas |

-The beaufort homes are erected side by side in the south carolina of the United States.
+The Beaufort homes were erected in South Carolina in the United States.
 An effective comparison can be made as houses made of timber and steel are constructed at the same location.
-The floor plans, exposure, dimensions and orientations are same for all sets of houses.
-Its has been shown in the table that there are two storey residential buildings which are consists of timber and steel framed homes.
-The length and the width of the homes is same.
-There are three bed rooms in each home.
+The floor plans, exposure, dimensions and orientations are the same for all sets of houses.
+It has been shown in the table that two-storey residential buildings consist of timber and steel framed homes.
+The length and the width of the homes are the same.
+There are three bedrooms in each home.
 The foundation, orientation and types of the homes are similar in both cases.
-The development of the same characteristics of both type of houses was empirical so that they can be compared accurately and reliably.
-The steel and timber reframed houses are 135 m2 in area which has been illustrated in table.
-The market value for both of the homes was calculated to be about $182,000 - $199,000 after construction (PATH, 2002).
+The development of the same characteristics of both houses was empirical so that they could be compared accurately and reliably.
+The steel and timber reframed houses are 135 m2 in area, as illustrated in the table.
+The market value for both homes was about $182,000 - $199,000 after construction (PATH, 2002).

 Table 3‑2Dimensions